 Companies can claim a cash rebate of up to 35% of eligible expenditure incurred in Cyprus.
-The maximum annual cash rebate cannot exceed €650.000 per production and €1.500.000 for all productions.

 For a more effective use of the Scheme, specific cultural criteria have been established, that will serve as a basis for the evaluation of the proposed productions.